See the Moment Blake Lively's Breathtaking Met Gala 2022 Gown Was Revealed on the Red Carpet - E! Online

 No one does the Met Gala like Blake Lively.

 Lively, who arrived on the arm of husband Ryan Reynolds, made an entrance in a sweeping, dramatic copper look that featured a giant bow on her right hip.
-However, once she got in front of the photographers, a team of assistants unraveled the fabric at the waist, revealing a green look underneath meant to reference the Statue of Liberty for tonight's theme of "In America: An Anthology of Fashion."
+However, once she got in front of the photographers, a team of assistants unraveled the metallic leather fabric at the waist, revealing a green look underneath meant to reference the Statue of Liberty for tonight's theme of "In America: An Anthology of Fashion."

 Lively even swapped copper opera gloves for green ones in a surprising style twist.